cogitovirus/automation_notes/01_browser_logs_scraper/README.md

 ```
 ## Running tests

-You need to have chrome driver installed & available in your PATH.
+You need to have Chrome driver installed & available in your PATH.
 For more info see [here](https://chromedriver.chromium.org/getting-started)

 To run tests:
 ```sh